18. Beamforming & DOA¶

 MVDR/Capon Beamformer¶

 We will now look at a beamformer that is slightly more complicated than the conventional/delay-and-sum technique, but tends to perform much better, called the Minimum Variance Distortionless Response (MVDR) or Capon Beamformer.
 Recall that variance of a signal corresponds to how much power is in the signal.
 The idea behind MVDR is to keep the signal at the angle of interest at a fixed gain of 1 (0 dB), while minimizing the total variance/power of the resulting beamformed signal.
 If our signal of interest is kept fixed then minimizing the total power means minimizing interferers and noise as much as possible.
-It is often refered to as a “statistically optimal” beamformer.
+It is often referred to as a “statistically optimal” beamformer.

 The MVDR/Capon beamformer can be summarized in the following equation: